Wason1/Line-Replacer/README.md

 3	Bobby	MW-W&E.......
 3	Bobby	MW-W&E.......

+INSTRUCTIONS
+1) make sure csv file and python script are in the same folder
+2) Run the python script
+3) Follow the instructions in the interactive script
+4) The file is fixed

+NOTES
 It was made so that you can run it on computers within strict  security environments.
 For this reason there are no libraries that need to be installed and none were used in the script.
 It uses the second line in the csv to